ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 | Near (NEAR) | `near-sign-request` | `near-signature` | [Sender wallet](https://support.keyst.one/3rd-party-wallets/near-wallets/sender-wallet-extension) |
 | Tezos (XTZ) | `xtz-sign-request` | `xtz-signature` | No known wallet |

 The signing communication protocol is fully compatible with existing proposals and implementations based on UR types for several blockchains (e.g. Bitcoin with [[BCR-2021-001]](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2021-001-request.md), Ethereum with [[EIP-4527]](https://eips.ethereum.org/EIPS/eip-4527), Solana with [[solana-qr-data-protocol]](https://github.com/KeystoneHQ/Keystone-developer-hub/blob/main/research/solana-qr-data-protocol.md#sending-the-unsigned-data-from-wallet-only-wallet-to-offline-signer) and Tezos with [[TZIP-25]](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-25/tzip-25.md)).
-For the blockchains without reference implementation (e.g. Elrond and Stellar), this document proposes new UR types as communication layer via QR code between a watch-only wallet and an offline signer to sign transaction.
+For the blockchains without reference implementation (examples with MultiversX and Stellar), this document proposes new UR types as communication layer via QR code between a watch-only wallet and an offline signer to sign transaction.

 The existing QR protocol between the NGRAVE watch-only wallet, LIQUID, and the NGRAVE offline signer, ZERO, presents major changes with the proposed communication.
 These changes are however needed for better standardization between the QR-based hardware wallet and to enhance overall security with a common definition on the transaction verification.